Productivity

 Be familiar with the job description

-It may seem like an obvious thing to do, but you should be thoroughly familiar with the job description of the role you applied to.
+When preparing for a job interview, one of the most important tasks is to thoroughly review the job description.
 There will be essential and desirable skills and qualifications listed, so you can cite examples from your previous experience or education to match those requirements.

 The job description also mentions the responsibilities you will be entrusted with in the role, so you should be familiar with the job functions and why you are interested in such a role.
 Then, you can highlight the skills and experiences that prove you to be a good candidate.